pcubillos/pyratbay/docs/api.rst

         Stellar spectrum evaluated at wavelength.
     rprs: Float
         Planet-to-star radius ratio.
+    label: String
+        Label for spectrum curve.
+    bounds: Tuple
+        Tuple with -2, -1, +1, and, +2 sigma boundaries of spectrum.
+        If not None, plot shaded area between +/-1sigma and +/-2sigma boundaries.
     logxticks: 1D float ndarray
         If not None, switch the X-axis scale from linear to log, and set the X-axis ticks at the locations given by logxticks.